 MES of the Future

 A survey has been completed to create a baseline of current approaches, challenges and identify collaboration scope.
-BPIT leaders reviewed the workstream proposal in June 2021 and agreed with the proposed charter and next steps.
-The goal of the workstream is to create and implement a manifesto for MES of the future that clarifies industry objectives, leading to detailed industry/supply partner discussions on solutions to overcome existing challenges and limitations, due to be published before the end of 2021.
+BioPhorum IT biomanufacturing leaders reviewed the workstream proposal in June 2021 and agreed with the proposed charter and next steps.
+In January 2022, the workstream published the MES of the future Manifesto.
+The manifesto clarifies industry objectives and the focus for 2023 will be detailed industry/supply partner discussions on solutions to overcome existing challenges and limitations.

-Alongside delivery of the manifesto, the group will continue to share case studies and complete benchmark activity for specific topics of interest.
+Alongside delivery of the manifesto solutions, the group will continue to share case studies and complete benchmark activity for specific topics of interest.

-BioPhorum IT also entered into a partnership with MxD and IAAE who were awarded funding from the FDA Office of Counterterrorism and Emerging Threats in order to identify the barriers and benefits to adoption of smart manufacturing technology in the medical product manufacturing industry.
-MxD and IAAE utilized the BioPhorum developed DPMM tool to serve as the foundation for non-internal surveys and interviews conducted during this FDA funded research.
+BioPhorum IT also entered into a partnership with MxD The Digital Manufacturing and Cybersecurity Institute and IAAE International Academy of Automation Engineering who were awarded funding from the FDA Office of Counterterrorism and Emerging Threats in order to identify the barriers and benefits to adoption of smart manufacturing technology in the medical product manufacturing industry.
+MxD and IAAE utilized the BioPhorum DPMM tool to serve as the foundation for non-internal surveys and interviews conducted during this FDA funded research.